Spritan/AQIPython/CONTRIBUTING.md

 1. Fork the repository and create a new branch for your changes.
 2. Ensure your code adheres to the project's coding style and conventions.
-3. 3.Provide a clear and descriptive title for your pull request.
+3. Provide a clear and descriptive title for your pull request.
-4. 4.Include a detailed description of the changes you've made and why they are beneficial.5.
+4. Include a detailed description of the changes you've made and why they are beneficial.5.
 5. If your pull request addresses an existing issue, reference it in the description using the issue number (e.g., "Fixes #123")
 6. Make sure your code is well-documented and includes any necessary tests.
 7. Test your changes thoroughly to ensure they do not introduce any regressions.